 How To Install An Outdoor TV

 Outdoor TVs allow you to combine being outside while enjoying your favorite shows.
-If you’re a sports fan, having the game on while you’re gathered around the BBQ can feel like a piece of heaven.
-Watching a scary movie outside at night makes the experience that much more terrifying!
+If you’re a sports fan, having the game on while you’re gathered around the BBQ can feel like heaven.
+Watching a scary movie outside at night makes the experience more terrifying!

 No matter the reason you want an outdoor TV and which outdoor TV you pick, there’s always the job of installing it.
 In most cases, outdoor TVs are more expensive than regular TVs, so you want to ensure you get things right.
 In this article, we help guide you through how to install your outdoor TV.
 We also look at the five most popular methods for mounting and why you might choose one over the other.